universalbit-dev/gekko-m4-globular-cluster/plugins/paperTrader/paperTrader.md

 ## Example Use Cases

 1. **Backtesting**:
-   - Use historical data to simulate trades and evaluate strategy performance.
+   - Use data to simulate trades and evaluate strategy performance.

 2. **Strategy Debugging**:
    - Test strategies in a risk-free environment before live deployment.